chengyu0910/NR_Bulr_IQA_original/README.md

 # NR_Bulr_IQA_original

-Non-reference blur degree assessment for remote sensing image using CNN This is a project using CNN with multi-scale dilation convolution for non-reference resoluiton-specific remote sensing image blur degree classification
+Non-reference resoluiton-specific remote sensing image blur degree classification using CNN with multi-scale dilation convolution

+This is a project using CNN  for non-reference resoluiton-specific remote sensing image blur degree classification